 Overview

-The Strengthening Local Government Partnerships project is part of the Victorian Budget 2020-21 record $517 million investment to reduce the risk of bushfires in a changing climate and build local government capability and capacity to undertake its emergency management responsibilities.
+The Strengthening Local Government Partnerships grants are part of the Victorian Government’s record investment since the 2019/20 Black Summer bushfires to reduce the risk of bushfires in a rapidly changing climate and build local government capability and capacity to undertake its emergency management responsibilities.

 What are the objectives of the grants?

-• Promote a collaborative, multi-partner approach to bushfire risk reduction
+• Foster a collaborative, multi-partner approach to bushfire risk reduction and building community resilience

-• Provide resources, support and connections for local government
+• Provide resources, support and connections to increase capacity and capability of local government authorities

-• Share information across local governments and partners across the state
+• Facilitate sharing and learning across local government authorities and partners across the state

 Eligibility